 Demystifying Dirt: How Elizabeth Okullow is Inspiring African Youth to Venture into Agribusiness

-Elizabeth Okullow has committed her life to one mission: creating food sustainability in Africa.
-It may be a mammoth task, but this trailblazing microbiologist and agripreneur has already founded two businesses utilising hydroponic technology to promote sustainable farming.
+As a trailblazing young talent in The ROOM, Elizabeth Okullow has committed her life to one mission: creating food sustainability in Africa.
+It may be a mammoth task, but this ambitious microbiologist and agripreneur has already founded two businesses utilising hydroponic technology to promote sustainable farming.
 At the age of 25, she’s just getting started.

 The average age of a farmer in Africa is 60 years old, and most young people don’t have career aspirations in the agricultural sector.
 What got you excited about agribusiness and becoming an agripreneur?